 What if Plaid disconnects?
 Go to the Accounts tab and click Connect Plaid Account to re-authorize.
 Plaid sessions can expire when you change your banking password or on schedule; reconnecting is painless.

 Can I manually correct a synced transaction?
-You can edit the description, payee, and GL account it posts to — but not the amount or date (those come from the bank).
+You can edit the description, payee, and cleared status — but not the amount or date (those come from the bank).
 If the bank amount is wrong, contact the bank.

 What does "Last Reconciled: Never" mean?
 The account has never been reconciled.
-First-time setup usually needs one Final Reconciliation against the starting statement to establish a baseline.
+Start with one reconciliation against your most recent statement to establish a baseline — see Bank Reconciliation.